Terrance Walton on Helping Tomorrow’s Leaders Recruit More Reps

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’

 I was born and raised in Philadelphia, PA.
 I am the youngest of three boys.
 I remember my childhood being pretty rough, at times, because of the neighborhood we lived in.
-We didn’t have much money, but we seemed to make it through those tough times as a family.
+We didn’t have much money growing up, but we seemed to make it through those tough times as a family.

 Education was drilled into my head by my parents.
 They told me if I didn’t want to be a product of the environment we lived in that the only escape would be to obtain a college degree.